MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 # What's New in R Server 9.0.1

-This release of R Server, built on open source R 3.3.2, includes new and updated packages, plus new capabilities in the core engine.
+This release of R Server, built on open source R 3.3.2, includes new and updated packages, plus new operationalization features in the core engine.

 **Related Documents**

-+ For known issues, bug fixes, and behavior changes in existing features of R Server, see the [Release notes for R Server](notes/r-server-notes.md).
++ For known issues, bug fixes, and behavior changes in existing features, see the [Release notes for R Server](notes/r-server-notes.md).
 + For new feature announcements in Microsoft R Client, see [What's new in R Client](notes/r-client-notes.md).
 + For new feature announcements in SQL Server R Services, see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).

 ## New and updated packages

-**Microsoft Machine Learning (MicrosoftML package)** is new in these Microsoft R products: R Server on Windows, R Client on Windows, and SQL Server R Services (with availability on Linux and Hadoop projected for the first quarter of 2017).
+**Microsoft Machine Learning (MicrosoftML package)** is new in these Microsoft R products: R Server on Windows, R Client on Windows, and SQL Server R Services.
+Availability on Linux and Hadoop is projected for the first quarter of 2017.
 MicrosoftML is a collection of functions for machine learning at scale, with fast performance, even when handling a large corpus of text data and high-dimensional categorical data.
 To learn more, see [Introduction to MicrosoftML](microsoftml-introduction.md).

 **mrsdeploy package** is new in this release on all platforms, for both R Server and R Client.
-Functions in this package enable remote execution on the command line, on a remote R Server 9.0.1 instance.
-It also includes functions for deploying R code blocks as a web service.
-You can publish any R code block as a Web service on a local or remote R Server 9.0.1 instance, with additional commands for service management.
+Functions in this package enable remote command line execution on a remote R Server 9.0.1 instance.
+This package also includes functions for deploying R code blocks as a web service.
+You can publish any R code block as a Web service on a local or remote R Server 9.0.1 instance, using additional commands to manage the web service.
 To learn more, see [mrsdeploy Function Reference](mrsdeploy/mrsdeploy.md).

 **RevoScaleR Package** adds [support for **Spark 2.0**](#bkmk_Spark) through new functions for both R Server and R Client.
 For a list of all functions, see [RevoScaleR Function Reference](scaler/scaler.md).